 View your Board Certification CLE credit hours online.
 Log in to your My Florida Bar account, and select “Show More” in the My Board Certifications section.
 Check “Show All” and select Condominium and Planned Development Law from the drop down menu.
 Select the “Credit History” tab.
 It is recommended that you see how many credits are required for certification and the date athe credits must be completed to qualify.

 If you wish to apply for certification, the Initial Application for Certification filing period opens July 1, 2018 and applications must be postmarked by August 31, 2018.
 This filing period is to become eligible to sit for the March 2019 Condominium and Planned Development Law Certification Examination or for those applicants applying for certification under the 20-year exemption provision.

-You may submit an Abbreviated Application for Certification only if you meet one of the following conditions.
-In order to become eligible to sit for the May 2019 Condominium Law Certification Examination, the abbreviated application must be postmarked by Aug.
+You may submit an Abbreviated Application for Certificationonly if you meet one of the following conditions.
+In order to become eligible to sit for the March 2019 Condominium Law Certification Examination, the abbreviated application must be postmarked by Aug.
 31, 2018.

 1. You submitted an Initial Application for Certification by Aug.
 31, 2017, which was approved, but you were unable to sit for the 2018 Condominium Law Certification Examination.

 2. You submitted an Initial Application for Certification by .
 Aug.
 31, 2017, which was approved, you took the 2018 Condominium Law Certification Examination, but you were unsuccessful in obtaining a passing score.

 Condominium and Planned Development Law Certification Staff Liaison Contact Information: